Sowing Seeds of Hope

 Today Jan Cline shares insights from her writing journey.
 I hope you are as blessed.

-Like many writers, I struggle to find my place in this crazy writing and publishing world.
-Starting out, I had no idea how big a world it was, or that I had jumped into a vast sea of aspiring writers just like me.
+was, or that I had jumped into a vast sea of aspiring writers just like me.

 Didn’t happen.

-But I lost my writing identity.
-I lost touch with most of the inner circle I hoped to join.
+the inner circle I hoped to join.
 So I decided to self-publish.
-It was a long difficult process and did not produce the Indie-published author identity I thought it might.
+It was a long

 I was back to square one.
 Where is my writing identity?

-Have you forgotten your writing identity?
-Your true identity?
-What has been the one thing that you strive to accomplish in your self-made identity?
+identity?
+What has been the one thing that you strive to accomplish in your self-made

 May you find the forgotten way.